KSAH-42/RabbitOM/README.md

 # RabbitOM : a reliable RTSP Lib in pure .net

 Hey Folks ! now these .net assembly can be used for receiving raw video streams, and works with your H264 and H265 decoders.
 This is not the final implementation, I am actually adding many improvements.
 If you don't have any cameras, you can download the RTSP Happy server.
-After recforing the clients, like the decoding layers, I will add the rtp layers which already exists, but i need to refactors something before to publish it.
+After recforing the clients, I will add the rtp layers which already exists, but i need to refactors something before to publish it.

 If you want get more details, you can send me an email to "a.sahnine@netcourrier.com"